-- 9.1 Standard .22 Pistol Match- National Match 30 shot course of fire with a gun conforming to the Standard .22 Pistol specifications.
-This is a supplementary match. - 9.2 Any .22 Pistol Match- May be either the National Match or the 900 match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.3 Distinguished Revolver Match National Match 30 shot course of fire with a revolver conforming to the Distinguished Revolver specifications. - 9.4 Any Centrefire Match- May be either the National Match course or the 900 match course of fire with a gun conforming to the Any Centrefire Pistol or Revolver specifications. - 9.5 Mayleigh Match- The 30 shot Mayleigh Match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.6 M9 Match National Match 30 shot course of fire with a pistol conforming to the M9 Service Pistol specifications. - 9.7 Any Revolver/ Any Sights Match- this is a supplementary event that mimics the Harry Reeves Memorial match that our team shoots at Camp Perry.
-The course of fire is the 30 shot National Match course and the handgun used must be a revolver that conforms to the Any Centrefire Pistol or Revolver Rules.
-As in the USA, very few competitors shoot the Any Centrefire match with an any-sight revolver.
-This match is meant to stimulate the use of these guns which dominated International competition in the past.

-- 9.8 Any .45 calibre Semiautomatic Pistol or Revolver match- May be either the National Match course or the 900 match course of fire with a gun conforming to the Any .45 calibre semi-automatic Pistol or Revolver specifications. - 9.9 1800 Match- An aggregate of the Any .22 900 Match and the Any Centrefire 900 match. - 9.10 2700 Match- An aggregate of all 3 900 matches- Any .22 900 match, Any Centrefire 900 match and Any .45 900 match.
-This is the standard course of fire in International level matches.
+- 9.1 Standard .22 Pistol Match - National Match 30 shot course of fire with a gun conforming to the Standard .22 Pistol specifications.
+This is a supplementary match. - 9.2 Any .22 Pistol Match May be either the National Match or the 900 Match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.3 Distinguished Revolver Match National Match 30 shot course of fire with a revolver conforming to the Distinguished Revolver specifications. - 9.4 Any Centrefire Match May be either the National Match course or the 900 Match course of fire with a gun conforming to the Any Centrefire Pistol or Revolver specifications. - 9.5 Mayleigh Match - The 30 shot Mayleigh Match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.6 Service Pistol Match National Match 30 shot course of fire with a pistol conforming to the CMP Service Pistol specifications. - 9.7 Any Revolver/ Any Sights Match - National Match 30 shot course of fire with a revolver that conforms to the Any Centrefire Pistol or Revolver Rules.
+As in the USA, very few competitors shoot the Any Centrefire Match with an any-sight revolver.
+This match is meant to stimulate the use of these guns which dominated International competition in the past. - 9.8 Any .45 Calibre Semi-automatic Pistol or Revolver Match May be either the National Match course or the 900 Match course of fire with a gun conforming to the Any .45 Calibre Semi-automatic Pistol or Revolver specifications. - 9.9 1800 Match - An aggregate of the Any .22 900 Match and the Any Centrefire 900 Match. - 9.10 2700 Match - An aggregate of all 3 900 Matches Any .22 900 Match, Any centrefire 900 Match and Any .45 900 Match.
+This is the standard course of fire in International level matches. - 9.11 State Teams Match - A team of 3 competitors from the same State, Team competitors are to be nominated before commencement of the National Championships.
+Where the 2700 Match is contested, the event will consist of 1 competitor from each Team being pre-nominated to supply their score from one of the 3 events.
+Where the Any .45 900 Match is not contested, the third Team member will supply their score from the Distinguished Revolver Match.
+Separate records will be maintained for the two versions of the Teams Match. - 9.12 One or Two Handed Probationary Match - An ungraded competition with no records maintained for SSAA Branch level use only.
+The firearm used may be any approved in this Rule Book.
+The course of fire is any of the approved courses in this rulebook.
+These competitors should be encouraged to compete in the standard Precision Target Pistol registered courses of fire.